Some facts about the Sunnyside neighborhood:

 Sunnyside was laid out for residential development by a private real estate investment company called Sunnyside Land Company in 1891.
+The generally south-facing hillside of the area lent itself to the name ‘Sunnyside,’ which was at that time also a popular name for other neighborhoods, such as in Marin and Santa Cruz.
 Before that the land was part of the Rancho San Miguel, providing pasture for dairy animals and land for some farming.

 The man who founded the land company was Behrend Joost, a German-born hardware entrepreneur and real estate investor.
 His great claim to fame was starting San Francisco’s first electric streetcar, the San Francisco and San Mateo Electric Railway.
 He was indeed far-seeing; soon electricity was running most of the streetcar lines in the city.
 Sunnyside was one stop on the line, and the railway provided the primary connection to the rest of the city for the new neighborhood.
 Yet it remained sparsely populated for years.

 After the Quake and Fire of 1906, house-building picked up a bit, and more people moved out to the neighborhood, as happened elsewhere in the city.
 But not until the building boom of the 1920s did the blocks begin to fill out and business on Monterey Boulevard picked up.
 Still, many of the hillier streets remained undeveloped until 1950s.